hrvthzslt/personal-site/content/posts/creating-a-low-quality-translation-api-with-langue-models.md

 ---
-title: "Creating a Low Quality Translation Api With Langue Models"
+title: "Creating a Low-Quality Translation API with Language Models"
 date: 2025-03-18T10:08:57Z
-draft: true
+draft: false
 ---

-After experimenting with local language models, with **ollama** the time has come to create something with it.
-In a conversation it came that it could be used for automating translation processes.
+After experimenting with local language models using **ollama**, the time has come to create something with it.
+During a conversation, it was suggested that it could be used to automate translation processes.

 <!--more-->

-Let's ignore the fact, that this could be done with other translation APIs with much better results.
-First let's create a custom model for this task.
+Let's ignore the fact that this could be done with other translation APIs with much better results.
+First, let's create a custom model for this task.

 ## The Model

 This will be created again with a `Modelfile`.
-First I tried to make a very convoluted SYSTEM instruction that defines an input format and an output format in json.
-This could work quite well with a model that has a `tool` role, but smaller models that I used failed with this.
+Initially, I tried to create a very convoluted SYSTEM instruction that defines an input format and an output format in JSON.
+This could work quite well with a model that has a `tool` role, but the smaller models I used failed with this.

-In the end I found it much easier to define the instructions in plain English using a model with an `assistant` role.
+In the end, I found it much easier to define the instructions in plain English using a model with an `assistant` role.

-Also this time I wanted less creativity, so I lowered the temperature to 0.6.
+This time, I wanted less creativity, so I lowered the temperature to 0.6.
 This will result in more common translations.

-This performed quite good, but some models has quite complicated templates, do I made a much simpler one.
-The benefit is that it is easier to understand and to modify, the drawback is that the current template only would work with models created with ollama architecture.
+This performed quite well, but some models have complicated templates, so I made a much simpler one.
+The benefit is that it is easier to understand and modify, but the drawback is that the current template would only work with models created using the _ollama_ architecture.

 All in all, the modelfile looks like this: